-The method identifies the roles board members take on.
-A complete set of roles indicates that the board is well balanced.
-Gaps help the board to find ways to add value.
-They provide search profiles for the nomination committee.
+The method identifies the roles board members take on during board meetings.
+A complete set of roles indicate that the board is well balanced.
+Gaps help the board to find ways to balance and add value.
+The method provides search profiles for the nomination committee.

 The method asks for positive contributions.